 This is yet another reason that makes webinars so great for boosting sales.
 When used as part of your sales strategy, your prospect goes from being an unaware lead to a fully nurtured prospect or customer after a single webinar.

-It's also easy to segment and personalize your webinar follow-ups as most webinar software integrates with CRMs.
+It's also easy to segment and personalize your webinar follow-ups as most webinar software integrates with CRM.

 You can even make the personalization more effective by segmenting the webinar follow-ups based on attendance.
 Following up in these ways helps you continue to build strong, long-lasting relationships with your audience.